Ambrose Evans-Pritchard

-Ambrose Evans-Pritchard (born 7 December 1957) is an English journalist who holds the position of international business editor of the Daily Telegraph.
+Ambrose Evans-Pritchard (born 7 December 1957) is an English journalist who is currently the international business editor of the Daily Telegraph.

 Early life

 Evans-Pritchard was born in Oxford.
 He was educated at Malvern College and Trinity College, Cambridge, where he read history.
 His father was E. E. Evans-Pritchard, who was Professor of Social Anthropology at Oxford University from 1946 to 1970.

 Career

 For thirty years, Evans-Pritchard has "covered world politics and economics" for the Telegraph, "based in Europe, the US, and Latin America".
 In the mid-1980s, he was Washington correspondent for London's Spectator and was a Central America correspondent for The Economist.
 In 1991, he began working at the Telegraph, where he was the newspaper's Europe correspondent in Brussels from 1999 to 2004.
 He also served as Sunday Telegraphs Washington, D.C., bureau chief from the early 1990s until 1997.